 Emotional affairs are a slippery slope, and we lovingly encourage you to stop them in their tracks, and use this as a ripe opportunity to explore ways you can nurture the relationship you are already in.

 We recognize that many emotional affairs happen because the relationship is overdue for growth and connection.
 We are fully here to help you strengthen your relationship and create the kind of love you both really want — and to help make it way easier than you may think.
 Learn more about our counseling sessions here.
-Also, be sure to check out our Thrive in Love retreat, as we’re excited to be expanding the number of locations where it is being offered!
-This retreat is phenomenal at reigniting the spark, renewing your love, and taking things to a whole new level!
-Dates are now set for the Chicago area, Bloomington, Indiana, and Hood River, Oregon.
+Also, be sure to check out our Thrive in Love retreat, this retreat is phenomenal at reigniting the spark, renewing your love, and taking things to a whole new level!

 Thanks so much, and we’re sending all of our love and blessings to you in this wonderful season of rebirth, renewal, and new beginnings and possibilities!